stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

 ### Domestic Payment Product Data Elements

-The elements listed in [table @tbl:tbl_data_domestic] are used in the domestic payment products within the scope of ÍST {{spec_id}}.
+The elements listed in [Table @tbl:tbl_data_domestic] are used in the domestic payment products within the scope of ÍST {{spec_id}}.
 The schema type *paymentInitiationDomestic_json* should be used to define JSON data instances.

   --------------------------------------------------------------------------------------
   **Data Element**                         **Credit         **Claim      **Credit Card